 Bus from Mexico City to Puebla

 Busing from Mexico City to Puebla is really easy.
-Buses are frequent (every half an hour), and you can choose to leave from either Terminal de Oriente (TAPO ADO) or Central del Norte, depending where your hotel is located.
-Search for the exact timetable on the ADO website.
+Buses are frequent (every half an hour), and you can choose to leave from either Terminal de Oriente (TAPO ADO) or Central del Norte, depending on where your hotel is located.
+BOOK YOUR TICKETS HERE

-When you get to the Puebla CAPU terminal, take a taxi or call a Uber as the terminal is not walking distance to the city center.
-The ride shouldn’t cost more than 80 pesos.
+When you get to the Puebla CAPU terminal, take a taxi or call a Uber as the terminal is not within walking distance to the city center.
+The ride shouldn’t cost more than 100 MXN.

 Bus from Mexico City Airport to Puebla